 3. (11-18) The finished work of Jesus Christ.

-i.
-The seated posture of Jesus is important.
+iii.
+In contrast, the seated posture of Jesus is important.
 It shows that His work is finished.
-He doesn’t need to stand ministering daily and offering repeatedly the same sacrifices as priests under the Old Covenant had to do.
+He doesn’t need to stand ministering daily and offering repeatedly the same sacrifices as priests under the Old Covenant had to.
 Jesus still ministers in heaven – He has a ministry of intercession for His people.
 But that ministry flows from His completed work, so He can adopt a posture of rest – He sat down at the right hand of God.

 i.
 “What a glorious word!
 Those for whom Christ has died were perfected by his death.
 It does not mean that he made them perfect in characters so that they are no longer sinners, but that he made those for whom he died perfectly free from the guilt of sin.
 When Christ took their sins upon himself, sin remained no longer upon them, for it could not be in two places at one and the same time.”
 (Spurgeon)

-c.
-The Holy Spirit also witnesses to us . . . says the Lord: In this passage, the writer to the Hebrews clearly shows that the Holy Spirit is the Lord, Yahweh of the Old Testament.
-When the Holy Spirit speaks, the Lord speaks.
+d.
+The Holy Spirit also witnesses to us… says the LORD: In this passage, the writer to the Hebrews clearly shows that the Holy Spirit is the LORD, Yahweh of the Old Testament.
+When the Holy Spirit speaks, the LORD speaks.

 i.
 I will make with them after those days: The new covenant is new.
 It comes after those days.

 iv.
 The Christian must endeavor to do with their sin exactly what God has done: forget about it.
 As well, this reminds us that the believer is in no way on probation.
-Before God, past sin has no bearing on God’s present dealing.
+Before God his past sin has no bearing on God’s present dealing.

 i.
 “In the words, No more offering for sin, we reach the conclusion of the doctrinal part of this great epistle to the Hebrews.”
 (Newell) What follows after is mainly exhortation.